AGohil29/MultiTool/README.md

-This is a Kotlin Multiplatform project targeting Android, iOS.
+This is a Kotlin Multiplatform project targeting Android, iOS and Desktop with Koin, Ktor, Room and Voyager.

 ## Architecture